hlorenzi/theorytracker/README.md

 It's currently a proof-of-concept, and, as such, it is very unoptimized performance-wise.

-Most editing tools are currently keyboard-only.
+Some editing tools are currently keyboard-only.
-Play around with the Ctrl, Alt, and Shift key modifiers.
+The bottommost two letter rows input absolute pitches.
+The keys `1` to `7` input scale-aware pitches.
+Use the arrow keys to move notes and the cursor around.
+Move the cursor while holding down `Shift` to select an interval of notes.
+Move a note while holding down `Ctrl` to change its duration.
+Press `Enter` to unselect all notes.
+Use the `Alt` key for faster steps while moving stuff around.

 In the future, it should support: